OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/WebDAV.md

 * * *

   * **Enable access for courses where user is participant or coach**
-	Enable this option to allow students and coaches to access course folders via WebDAV.
-Only folder course element folders will be displayed.
+	Activate this option to also allow students and coaches to access their course folders.
+Only the folders of the corresponding folder course elements are displayed, as well as any integrated resource folders.

   *  **Enable access for courses that users marked as favorite**
-	Enable this option to allow students and coaches to access course folders via WebDAV that are marked as favorite, without being a member of that course.
+	Activate this option to also allow students and coaches to access course folders of courses that are in their favorites list but of which they are not members.
+This is only possible with the corresponding settings in the access configuration.
+Only the folders of the corresponding folder course elements are displayed, as well as any integrated resource folder.
-	Access configuration must be set correspondingly.
-Only folder course element folders will be displayed.

 ## Usage